scivision/asyncio-subprocess-examples/README.md

 and CMake maintainers to consider making some
 [CMake internals parallelized](https://gitlab.kitware.com/cmake/cmake/-/issues/25595).

+The benchmarks below run compilers many times as a real-world example of performance improvements via different techniques in Python.
+These same relative speedups may hold similarly true in other coding languages.

 ## Benchmarks

+The benchmark is of compiling ~ 15 small test Fortran source files as defined in `fortran_test_generator()` "Nrun" times.
+For example, the benchmarks below use the respective compilers 8 * 15 = 120 times to help stabilize results.
+The test Fortran source files are written once in a tempfile.TemporaryDirectory outside the benchmark loop.

 Linux workstation:

+Gfortran:

 ```sh
 $ python compiler_checks.py -n 8 gfortran